yukangZhuu/vision-voice-localization-camera/docs/required_submissions/report.md

 It's relatively hard to measure and present sufficient quantified testing results for our real-time camera device, so for details, please check out the testing video uploaded to Youtube, find the link on the Home page, or just click [here](https://www.youtube.com/watch?v=_rtZ4ykac9A).

 # 5. Discussion and Conclusions

+As shown in the Evaluation and Results section, the performance of our device is good enough: the accuracies of recognizing, detecting, and localization are above expectation; the latencies and the trailing are tolerable.
+As a result, it is reasonable to conclude that this project works as expected.

+However, there still exist some limitations and constraints in this project.
+Firstly, the ReSpeaker (4-Mic array version) is not capable of high-precision SSL; thus it limits the accuracy of the whole system.
+As a result, if high precision is needed, such as a large number of people in the same camera frame, a more accurate module is required.
+Secondly, since the detecting distance limit of the ReSpeaker is 3 meters, the performance of the device cannot be guaranteed if the system is applied in large spaces or open areas.

+There are possible improvements to this project as well.
+For instance, the system uses VAD to filter out unvoiced sound, but this function is not assessed statistically.
+Thus, this project would become more convincing if the denoising ability is well tested.
+Furthermore, the capability of detecting is not tested under the scenario in which people are moving fast.
+Other than that, some further steps can be taken based on this project.
+One example is to separate sound from the human voice and detect what object is making sounds.
+This might be done through VAD and YOLOv5 classifiers.
+All in all, this project has successfully completed the basic function of the vision and voice localization system and it works as expected; meanwhile,  improvements could be done for better performance.

 # 6. References
 [1] O. Braga and O. Siohan, "A Closer Look at Audio-Visual Multi-Person Speech Recognition and Active Speaker Selection," ICASSP 2021 - 2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2021, pp. 6863-6867, doi: 10.1109/ICASSP39728.2021.9414160.